| mibia, South Africa, Nigeria, etc., are making huge catches

 multispecies fishery that is characterized by seasonal upwellings,

+which is also a transboundary resource.
 The need to completely enforce fishing regulations that

 affect both small-scale fishers and industrial fleets is crucial.